 Your child is worried about preschool: what to do

 Starting preschool can be exciting for your child.
 But anxiety and tiredness are normal too – there’s so much for your child to get used to.
 You might notice that your child isn’t eating as much, or wants to sleep more.
 She might even seem less happy than normal.

 Your child might be worried about finding friends, knowing what to do or being separated from family.
 He might get upset when you leave him.

 Your child might also worry about what you’ll be doing while she’s at preschool.
-Will you be doing something special – will she be missing out?
+Will you be doing something special, and will she be missing out?

 Tips to handle worries about starting preschool

-- Let your child know what you’ll be doing.
+- Let your child know what you’ll be doing while he’s at preschool.
 This can help reassure him that he’s not missing out, especially if you try to save his favourite activities for when he’s with you.

 - Talk with your child about preschool routines.
 Toby Forward’s book The first day of school is a good discussion starter if it’s hard to get your child talking.

 - Talk to the teacher if your child gets upset when you leave her.
 Preschool teachers are experienced at helping children through separation and will have ideas to help you and your child.